japark/Django-Shop/README.md

   6) Go to 127.0.0.1:8000

-  It's the "Django-Shop" website, which is intented to show you.
+  It's the "Django-Shop" website, which is intended to show you.

 This Django-Shop consists of three apps: member, product, and order.